Becoming a homeowner is exciting…and expensive. You are responsible for many different costs when you purchase your own home.

 MONEY SAVING TIP: Check with your utility company to see if they offer any rebates for installing a smart thermostat…many do!
-Great way to keep your utility bills low.
+It’s a great way to keep your utility bills low.
 Also, consider an energy audit.
-Those are done free in many areas
+Those are done for free in many areas.

-This product is an extra barrier to keep air from sneaking in through small cracks around your doors or window.
-Most weatherstripping is self-adhesive so it is relatively easy to apply.
+This product is an extra barrier to keep air from sneaking in through small cracks around your doors or windows.
+Most weatherstripping is self-adhesive, so it is relatively easy to apply.

 This product is self-adhesive foam tape.
 A perfect energy-saving tip for all homeowners.